‘Despite years of trying, I’m not able to speak fluently in English.’

+You can pick any topic to speak on.
 Topic is less important.
 More important is speaking, exercising your vocal organs, and spotting mistakes, if you can.

 You can pick a topic you feel passionate about.
 You can speak on how your day unfolded.
 You can speak on a breaking news of the day.
 You can speak on any past event from your life.
 You can even give sound to your thoughts.
 (Unless you’re focusing on something, your mind will be tirelessly engaged in one or the other thought.
 Just express those thoughts verbally.)

 4.3 Speak alone – mimic television or video

 Mimic television (or any screen) programs.
 With inexhaustible 24×7 supply of content on television, this method will also solve the problem of constantly coming up with new topics to speak on.
 This, however, is not for beginners.